Natural language is contextual. A famous quotation demonstrates this in a way we all find familiar:

 When we say "time flies" in English we can either mean a) imperative "time", noun "flies" or b) noun "time" verb "flies".
 In Perl we can differentiate between nouns and verbs because nouns have sigils and verbs don't.

-$scalar variables have $ and a singular name because they represent a single thing. @array variables use the @ sigil and have plural names because they refer to more than one thing. %hash variables refer to a set of named things; their names are often singular because either we refer to the set ("The option set %option") or a thing from the set ("The debug option $option{debug}").
+variables refer to a set of named things; their names are often singular because either we refer to the set ("The option set

 Verbs, of course, are subroutines and so have no sigil.
 That means in Perl we can't misinterpret that: